GSA/digitalgov.gov/content/news/2016/05/2016-05-06-storytelling-in-a-digital-world.md

   - content-strategy
   - multimedia
   - content-strategy
-  - epa
-  - us-environmental-protection-agency
 ---

 The art of storytelling has been around since the dawn of mankind.
 [Storytelling remains relevant today]({{< ref "2015-06-29-the-content-corner-telling-your-story.md" >}}), and a recent effort by the Environmental Protection Agency (EPA) shows how agencies can use storytelling to showcase great projects while also teaching employees new communication strategies. {{< legacy-img src="2016/04/600-x-350-Newspaper-Rock-State-Historic-Park-Utah-johnaudrey-iStock-Thinkstock-145244872.jpg" alt=" width=" >}}

 Over the past year, Chris Reed, an environmental protection specialist in EPA’s Office of Policy, led a nationwide team that produced a set of 30 [videos that highlight sustainability initiatives](https://www.epa.gov/sustainability/sustainability-action-video-series) within the agency.
 Instead of traditional EPA reports and PowerPoint presentation presentations, Reed inspired the office to look at storytelling to make successful employee efforts come alive.